gessyken/ken-code/readme.md

+# 🌐 KEN-CODE - PHP Framework

+Welcome to **KEN-CODE**, a lightweight PHP framework created with the purpose of learning and growing together.
+This project is designed to explore key PHP concepts while encouraging **collaboration** for both educational purposes and enjoyment.

+- 🧑‍💻 Dive into **Object-Oriented Programming (OOP)**
+- ⚙️ Work with **PHP Data Objects (PDO)** for database interactions
+- 🚀 Explore **Migrations** and database version control
+- And much more!

+> **Note:** KEN-CODE is not intended for production environments, but rather as a playground for **learning** and **experimentation**, heavily inspired by **Laravel**.

 ---

-# 🌍 KEN-ORM - PHP Framework

-Welcome to **KEN-ORM**, a minimalistic PHP framework I'm building as a learning tool.
-The goal is to explore and understand core PHP concepts such as:

-- 🧑‍💻 **Object-Oriented Programming (OOP)**
-- 🛠️ **PHP Data Objects (PDO)** for database interactions
-- 🚀 **Migrations** and database management
-- Plus, other important fundamentals.

-> **Note:** This framework is **not** designed for production use.
-> It's purely educational and inspired by the elegant architecture of **Laravel**.

----

-### 🚧 Project Status

-This project is under active development as a personal journey to deepen my understanding of PHP.
-Expect ongoing changes and experiments.

-### 📚 Learning Focus Areas

-- Modular architecture for better code organization
-- Clean and readable code
-- Basic routing, controllers, and views
-- Database migrations using PDO
-- Error handling and debugging
+### 💡 Why KEN-CODE?

+KEN-CODE is more than just a PHP framework—it's a **learning community**.
+Whether you're here to sharpen your PHP skills or to have fun experimenting, you’re welcome to contribute!

+We believe in the power of open-source collaboration to enhance knowledge and development skills.

 ---